 b.
 As designated by the Director, the Deputy Director oversees the program activities of various operating elements responsible for administering the training programs of the Institute.

-1 FAM 293 Dean for educational policy (FSI)
+1 FAM 293 office of educational policy (FSI)

 a.
-The primary focus of the Dean for Educational Policy is the quality of the training available to Department of State and employees of other foreign affairs agencies.
-The Dean is responsible for the oversight of curricular and instructional affairs, course assessment, and training evaluation, which includes a comprehensive study of programs to ensure FSI provides the very best educational experience.
+The primary focus of the Office of Educational Policy is the quality of the training available to Department of State and employees of other foreign affairs agencies.
+The Office is responsible for the oversight of curricular and instructional affairs, course assessment, and training evaluation, which includes a comprehensive study of programs to ensure FSI provides the very best educational experience.

 b.
-As the senior FSI-wide education officer and chief expert for the Department on adult learning theory, instructional design, and training evaluation, the Dean for Educational Policy advises the Director and Deputy Director on Institute-wide training-related issues and opportunities, and collaborates with FSI Deans and senior leadership on curricular and evaluation-related aspects of their School’s/Center’s portfolios.
-To that end, the Dean:
+As the FSI-wide experts on adult learning theory, instructional design, and training evaluation, the Office of Educational Policy advises the Director and Deputy Director on Institute-wide training-related issues and opportunities, and collaborates with FSI Deans and senior leadership on curricular and evaluation-related aspects of their School’s/Center’s portfolios.
+To that end, the Office of Educational Policy:

 (1) Oversees the curriculum development for all training programs;